declan93/PGS-LMM/README.md

 # PGS-LMM

-Example pipeline for implementing the PGS-LMM method defined in *Publication*
+Example pipeline for implementing the PGS-LMM method defined in ***

 Edit the config file to set absolute paths to the required files and software.